Nguyễn Văn Hoàng

 Nguyễn Văn Hoàng (born 17 February 1995) is a Vietnamese footballer who plays as a goalkeeper for V.League 1 club Hà Nội.

 Club career

-Saigon FC

-Nguyễn Văn Hoàng signed his first professional contract with Saigon FC in 2015.
-He made a total of 24 appearances in V.League 1 and one appearance in the National Cup between 2016 and 2019.

-Song Lam Nghe An

-At the end of 2019, Hoàng transferred to his hometown club Song Lam Nghe An, where he played 49 league matches from 2020 to 2023.

 Hanoi FC

-On 28 August 2023, Nguyễn Văn Hoàng signed a five-year contract with Hanoi FC, taking the unconventional goalkeeper number 5.
+On 28 August 2023, Văn Hoàng signed a five-year contract with Hanoi FC.
+As goalkeeper, he dons the unusual number 5 shirt for Hà Nội, previously worn by the likes of Ubaldo Fillol and Luca Bucci.

 Nguyen Van Hoang made his debut for Hanoi in the AFC Champions League against Urawa Red Diamonds on 6 December 2023.
 In the fifth minute of the match, he saved a penalty from Alexander Scholz.
-He was named in the AFC Champions League “Team of the Week” following his debut performance—where he made five saves, including a penalty stop—and earned high praise from the Asian Football Confederation for his display.
 In the next home match, a 2–0 victory against Song Lam Nghe An, Van Hoang kept his first clean sheet for Hanoi.

-International career

-Hoàng was selected for the Vietnam U23 squad and was part of the team that finished as runner-up at the AFC U‑23 Championship in 2018.
-However, he did not make any appearances during the tournament.